facebookresearch/fairseq/README.md

   ...
 ```

-To run generation only on CPU, use the --cpu flag with `python generate.py`.
+To generate translations with only a CPU, use the `--cpu` flag.
+BPE continuation markers can be removed with the `--remove-bpe` flag.
 (TODO: check that --cpu works on a non-GPU machine).

 # Pre-trained Models [TO BE ADAPTED]